Winged Bean or Sigarilyas Production

 Temperature-it is a tropical crop resistant to high temperatures, grown between 20°N and 15°S latitude.

 Rainfall-well-distributed rainfall in excess of 150 cm per year is required and the plant thrives in areas with an annual rainfall of 250 cm or more.
 It can be grown as a dry season crop, provided that there is adequate irrigation and the water does not remain on the soil, as this tends to reduce the growth of roots and root tubers.
 Despite its perennial nature and extensive root-system, it does not survive prolonged drought, though drought-resistant cultivars are being developed.

 Soil-the winged bean is not very demanding in its soil requirements, provided that there is adequate drainage.
-It cannot tolerate waterlogging or salinity.
-Well-cultivated, rich, sandy loams are best for optimum yields of pods; on clay soils the tubers are frequently small and lacking in flavour.
+It cannot tolerate water logging or salinity.
+Well-cultivated, rich, sandy loams are best for optimum yields of pods; on clay soils the tubers are frequently small and lacking in flavor.
 It is frequently grown successfully in nitrogen-poor soils because of its exceptional ability to nodulate.
-However, recently in Nigeria, experimentally-grown winged beans have made comparatively slow growth accompanied by markedly chlorotic, light-green foliage, which suggests that the rate of nodulation is very dependent upon the availability of the most effective rhizobial strains, probably of the cowpea group.
-The manurial requirements of the winged bean have not been studied in detail, but it responds favourably to nitrogen fertilisation.
-When grown as a vegetable the routine application of standard NPK fertiliser at intervals of 14-21 days has been recommended.
+However, recently in Nigeria, experimentally-grown winged beans have made comparatively slow growth accompanied by markedly chlorotic, light-green foliage, which suggests that the rate of nodulation is very dependent upon the availability of the most effective rhizobial strains, probably of the cow pea group.
+The manurial requirements of the winged bean have not been studied in detail, but it responds favorably to nitrogen fertilization.
+When grown as a vegetable the routine application of standard NPK fertilizer at intervals of 14-21 days has been recommended.

 Altitude-it can be grown at elevations up to about 2 000 m in the tropics.